Nomadiclorr/Python-Week-1/README.md

                    performOperation(2, 3, 'sum')
           output: 5

+There is a situation where we need to pass multiple arguments to the function.
+They are caled arbitrary/ value length arguments.
+Types of Arbitrary Arguments:
+      arbitrary positional arguments (*args)
+      arbitrary keyword arguments (**kwargs)

 ## locals()
 These are the variable names that are only accessible locally within the function.
 Referencing a variable outside its scope will result in an error.